Carapacik/swagger_parser/swagger_parser/README.md

   replacement_rules: # Optional.
 Set regex replacement rules for the names of the generated classes/enums.
 All rules are applied in order.
     - pattern: "[0-9]+"
       replacement: ""
+  include_to_json_in_enums: false # Optional.
+Set 'true' to include toJson() in enums.
+If set to false, serialization will use .name instead.
+Default: false
 ```